mehwaffle10/Waffle_Balance/README.md

 ### Flag
 - Can no longer go through tunnels
+- Can no longer be picked up while in a crate
 - Returns in 10 seconds
 - Can not speed up return by standing on it
 - Tripled drag in water